AshishBora/ashishbora.github.io/about.md

 Hey There!

-I am interested in building theory to understand Machine Learning and tools to apply it.
+I am interested in building theory and tools to understand and apply Machine Learning.

 Currently, I am a second year graduate student in the Computer Science Department at University of Texas, Austin.